 I am infinitely glad for my depression medication right now because I know my brain well and I would be having troubles.
-Without it I am getting some flak from my brain depression wise.
+Without it, I am getting some flack from my brain depression wise.
 I am stressed.
 I am in a lot of pain.
 I am not coping well.
 Makes my brain think some thoughts that are not necessarily fair.

 Like, you are functionally useless.